ywen9901/IOTrainer/README.md

 * I have tried to compile 3.2.0 version of OpenCV.
 There's a small problem came up, which is an error occured when running the command ```$ make -j4```.
 But this problem can be solved like [this](https://blog.csdn.net/qq_44357371/article/details/105966714).
 After compiling, it did work, but the function ```cv2.dnn.readNetFromTensorflow``` is not usable in this version.
 The function is availble in OpenCV 3.4.1+.

-* Then I tried 4.2.0 version, but it stuck when I run the command ```$ make -j4```, but I didn't find any solution to the problem.
+* Then I tried 4.2.0 version, but it stuck when I run the command ```$ make -j4```.
+I didn't find any solution to the problem, so I try another version.

-* Therefore I try 4.1.0 instead and succeed.
+* I tried 4.1.0 instead and succeed.
 The following steps are the way I compiled OpenCV 4.1.0 with QT by modifying the a few compiling steps [here](https://nancyyluu.blogspot.com/2017/12/raspberry-pi-opencvcontrib.html?fbclid=IwAR04es5w9Q44z1S-1ftq1_eWM-9EyT41oP0b8DH991P_87MF0ddEbGxG9PY):

 Install cmake and QT5
 ```